-You may remember that we previously had the chance to review Chance Mckinney’s new single, “Nothin’ Better To Do.”
+You may remember that we previously had the chance to review Chance Mckinney and his new single, “Nothin’ Better To Do.”
 Since featuring it in May, it has already amassed over 60,000 streams on Spotify alone.
 We decided to do an interview with Chance, in honor of this new single.

-Nashville Music Reviews – Thanks for doing this interview with us today.
+Music On The Rox – Thanks for doing this interview with us today.
 How did you get your start in the music industry?

 Chance McKinney – Officially, when I won the CMT Music City Madness competition.
 Unofficially, when I got picked up by an all-black Motown Revue group while singing karaoke at a bar in Seattle.
 Either way, both are equally non-traditional stories.